austinkennedy/AIKR_QJE_Replication/README.md

 - One `.txt` file per input volume
 - Each line: `word frequency`
 - Words sorted by frequency (descending)
-- Empty files (0 bytes) for volumes with no clean text after filtering

 For detailed documentation, see `Preprocessing/README.md`.